BenGorFile/File/README.md

 [![Latest Unstable Version](https://poser.pugx.org/bengor/file/v/unstable.svg)](https://packagist.org/packages/bengor/file)

 BenGorFile is **lightweight, flexible and easy to use** file management library.
-Using **Domain-Driven Design** this library offers a well tested and documented codebase to manage your uploads files.
+Using **Domain-Driven Design** this library offers a well tested and documented codebase with many common use cases already implemented, such as:

+ * Upload file
+ * Overwrite file

 ##Requirements
 PHP >= 5.5